How Much Does an Executor Get Paid in Utah?

 Yes.
 Executors in Utah can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in Utah probate.
-Attorney fees are based on reasonable compensation.Utah Code § 75-3-718 (reasonable compensation; no statutory percentage)Verified May 27, 2026 Executor compensation is calculated separately from attorney fees.
+Attorney fees are based on reasonable compensation.Utah Code § 75-3-718 (reasonable compensation; no statutory percentage)Verified Jul 14, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the Utah probate attorney fee calculator.

 In-depth guides covering Utah probate laws, trust requirements, and estate planning strategies.